Healthcare / Clinics / Emergency

 Healthcare in Singapore: polyclinic vs GP vs A&E (newcomer guide)

-Newcomers don’t get stuck because they don’t know a hospital name.
-They get stuck because they choose the wrong entry point, bring the wrong documents, or don’t have a simple budget buffer.
-This page turns Singapore healthcare entry points into a decision table + a first-visit checklist (no medical promises).
+Updated 10 Jul 2026: newcomers don’t get stuck because they don’t know a hospital name.
+They get stuck because they choose the wrong entry point, bring the wrong documents, under-budget for a first visit, panic about whether a night/weekend problem belongs in A&E, or see NurseFirst / GPFirst / 1777 and do not know what to do with them.
+This page turns Singapore healthcare entry points into a decision table + budget buffer + first-visit checklist (no medical promises).

 Where to go: a decision table